lukasvelek/dms/README.md

 It also enables users to manage metadata and their values.

 ## Changelog
+### v1.9
+- fixed a bug where the document report limit would not show integer values but rather float values

 ### v1.8
 - added archive section
 - added background document report generator service